ralna/GALAHAD/doc/Python/psls.rst

              if ``deallocate_error_fatal`` is True, any array/pointer
              deallocation error will terminate execution.
 Otherwise,
              computation will continue.
+          symmetric_linear_solver : str
+             the symmetric linear equation solver used when ``preconditioner`` = 5.
+Possible choices are currently: sils, ma27, ma57, ma77, ma86, ma97, ssids, mumps, pardiso,
+             mkl_pardiso, pastix, wsmp and sytrr, although only sils, sytr and, for OMP 4.0-compliant compilers, ssids are installed by default.
           definite_linear_solver : str
-             the definite linear equation solver used when ``preconditioner`` = 3,4.
+             the definite linear equation solver used when ``preconditioner`` = 4.
 Possible choices are currently: sils, ma27, ma57, ma77, ma86, ma87, ma97, ssids, mumps, pardiso,
-             mkl_pardiso, pastix, wsmp, potr and pbtr, although only sils, potr, pbtr and, for OMP 4.0-compliant compilers, ssids are installed by default.
+             mkl_pardiso, pastix, wsmp, sytr, potr and pbtr, although only sils, sytr, potr, pbtr and, for OMP 4.0-compliant compilers, ssids are installed by default.
           prefix : str
             all output lines will be prefixed by the string contained